 Terry Sullivan is a free-lance writer with a specialization in spirits, wine, cocktails and humor.
 He is a contributing editor with drinks/beverage columns in Playboy Magazine, Plate Magazine and The Malt Advocate--and a regular contributor to the Chicago Tribune Sunday Magazine and Chicago Magazine.

 His Mixology column was a monthly feature in GQ for five years, where he wrote from 1987 until 2002, and his work has appeared in Whisky Magazine, Playboy, Polo On-line and many others.
 He believes himself to be the only living writer whose work has appeared in both Brides Magazine and This Old House Magazine, although he’s not proud of it.

 David Soto, Spirits Panelist, Purveyor of Palatable Pleasures

 Charles Joly, Spirits Panelist, Commissioner of Cocktails

-Master Mixologist Charles Joly is Executive Barchef and Chief Mixologist at Chicago’s world famous cocktail mecca The Aviary.
-Recently named "Best American Bartender Of 2013" by the Tales of the Cocktail, the "Beverage Professional of the Year" for 2011 and "America’s Top Bartender" for 2010 by The Chicago Tribune and NBC’s On the Rocks TV show, respectively, he has quickly risen to the top of the international mixology scene in the past few years.
-His razor sharp palette and keen insights into the applicability of a given spirit have been invaluable to BTI’s spirits reviews.
+Master Mixologist Charles Joly is the former Executive Barchef and Chief Mixologist at Chicago’s world famous cocktail mecca The Aviary.
+Recently named the 2014 DIAGEO Reserve World Class Bartender of the Year and "Best American Bartender Of 2013" by the Tales of the Cocktail, the "Beverage Professional of the Year" for 2011 and "America’s Top Bartender" for 2010 by The Chicago Tribune and NBC’s On the Rocks TV show, respectively, he has quickly risen to the top of the international mixology scene in the past few years.
+His razor sharp palette and keen insights into the applicability of a given spirit have been invaluable to Tastings’ spirits reviews.